allenai/allenact/projects/tutorials/minigrid_tutorial.md

 class implementing an `ExperimentConfig`.
 For this tutorial, we will follow the config under [projects/tutorials/minigrid_tutorial.py](./minigrid_tutorial.py).

+The `ExperimentConfig` abstraction, which is the one used by an [OnPolicyTrainer](/onpolicy_sync/light_engine/#onpolicytrainer) class (for training) and two flavors of an [OnPolicyInference](/onpolicy_sync/light_engine/#onpolicyinference) class (for validation and testing) that are invoked through the entry script `ddmain.py`, includes:
+- A tag to identify the experiment (`tag` method).
+- A method to instantiate actor-critic models (`create_model`).
+- A method to instantiate task samplers (`make_sampler_fn`).
+- Methods describing initialization parameters for task samplers used in training, validation, and testing;
+including the assignment of workers to devices for running environments (`{train,valid,test}_task_sampler_args`).
+- Machine configuration parameters that will be used e.g. for training or validation (`machine_params` method).
+- A possibly multi-staged training pipeline with different types of losses, an optimizer, and other parameters like learning rates, batch sizes, etc. (`training_pipeline` method).

 ## Preliminaries

-We first give a name to our configuration class, which implements the abstract `ExperimentConfig`, and identify the experiment through a `tag`.
+We first give a name to our experiment configuration class, and identify the experiment through a `tag`.

 ```python
 class MiniGridTutorialExperimentConfig(ExperimentConfig):